remote-system-maintenance

 One skill: terminal-title -- manages your terminal title based on project and topic context.

 The title updates automatically at session start, and again whenever the topic changes.
-An emoji prefix gives you a quick visual cue when switching between terminal windows.
+The emoji prefix gives you a quick visual cue when switching between terminal windows.

 A session start hook fires the terminal-title skill, which: